-Upon approval of the Wisconsin State Plan by USDA AMS, applicants will be notified they received a grant award.
+Upon approval of the Wisconsin State Plan by USDA-AMS, applicants will be notified they received a grant award.
 Successful applicants will also be sent a Grant Award Agreement to sign.
-WI DATCP anticipates that grant awards and notification will be made in November or December 2024.
+WI DATCP anticipates that grant awards and notification will be made in Late 2025.